swethareddy0/Inventory-Management-System/README.md

 ## Summary

 This Inventory Management System allows you to seamlessly manage product data using a full stack MERN application.
 It demonstrates the power of MongoDB for data storage, Express.js for backend routing, React for a dynamic frontend, and Node.js for running the server.

-Feel free to modify and enhance this project to suit your needs.
-Happy coding!